Kiril-Lazarov/Math-programs/README.md

 # Math-programs
-Folder with various programs on math issues
+A folder with various programs on math issues